kortschak/git_workshop/notes/introduction.md

 ## Computer Setup

 For those running OSX or Ubuntu we will be able to run today's session on your own machines.
-Many bioinformticians use these operating systems so the suite of tools is relatively mature.
+Many bioinformaticians use these operating systems so the suite of tools is relatively mature.
 In order to correctly configure your computer for today's session, please follow the links below.

 - [Mac/OSX](../install/osxInstall)